eebmagic/CS_4641_Project_Code/index.md

 ## Background and Problem Definition
 Understanding how housing prices correlate with demographics can help to predict how property values will adjust to changes in the population, income, ethnicity, areas of employment, and other features of an area.
 This insight can help investors in real estate decide where to buy and sell property and could inform governments on how they can make housing more affordable.
 Additionally this tool could be used to predict future changes rent before rent is adjusted to correspond with local changes in an area.

 This project aims to predict housing prices of counties in the United States given demographic data and discover relevant correlations using supervised machine learning with the American Community Survey of 2015 and the Zillow Rent Index, which tracks the median housing price per square foot of a given area.
+The analysis will yield a relationship between median rent of United States counties and the various demographics of each.
+Given the wide range of demographic data from the census dataset, we seek to find what parameter or set of parameters correlates to the highest or lowest rent prices.

 ## Data Collection and Preprocessing
 Two different datasets from Kaggle were selected in this analysis -- the 2015 U.S Census and the Zillow Rent Index.